Why some North Korean parents have to now change their daughters’ name — and why so many Koreans are called Kim

 The South Korean embassy in Norway has an article on its website that says, “There is a Korean joke that says if you throw a stone from a hill in Seoul, there is a fifty per cent chance that it would hit a person with the surname Kim, Lee or Park.
 This is somewhat true.
 Korea has approximately 288 family names, fewer than other countries.”

 The article adds that those with the surname Kim add up to around 10.69 million individuals, and comprise 21.5 per cent of South Korea’s entire population — which means every fifth South Korean is a Kim.
 The second and third places on the list are occupied by Lee (14.7 per cent) and Park (8.4 per cent).
 Together, Kims, Lees, and Parks account for nearly 45 per cent of the population.
 Other common family names are Choi, Kang and Cho.
-A look at some famous Korean celebrities seems to confirm this: Netflix’s ‘Squid Game’ was led by Lee jung-jae, ‘Gangnam Style’ was by Park Jae-Sang, and more than half the members of arguably the two biggest K-pop groups of today, Blackpink and BTS, are Parks and Kims.
+A look at some famous Korean celebrities seems to confirm this: Netflix’s ‘Squid Game’ was led by Lee Jung-jae, ‘Gangnam Style’ was by Park Jae-sang, and Parks and Kims make up more than half the members of arguably the two biggest K-pop groups of today, Blackpink and BTS.

 Obviously then, a directive like the one issued by the North Korean dictatorship would create problems for a very large number of people.